RafayelGardishyan/Memorears/README.md

-# Memoreyes
+# Memorears

-This is the official Github repository of Memoreyes
+This is the official Github repository of Memorears

-_(i) Memoreyes is a product of Appelboom@GorningerForum_

-## Run Memoreyes
+## Run Memorears
-To run memoreyes just clone this repo.
+To run Memorears just clone this repo.

 You have to have Python3, Pillow for Python3 and Django 2 installed